TheRickyroy/pixel-to-page/documentation/testing.md

 ## HTML Validation

-Through my validation testing I came across a number of errors within my HTML. \
+Through my validation testing using [W3c Markup Validation Service](https://validator.w3.org/) I came across a number of errors within my HTML. \
 These errors were all resolved as part of my debug and fix process, numerous of which have been included with the [bugs](#bugs) section.

 It was noted and advised by Amy that all HTML validation be done via a copy/paste method from the page source due to IDE workspace code including Django code that would throw errors upon testing.